MKamelll/reddit-wholesomememes/README.md

 1 - `npm install` in `src` folder.
 2 - Create a `memes` folder in the main directory.
 3 - Run `node index`.

+👽 ** snoowrap is using an old `ws`, so if you tried to add it to GitHub, there would be a vulnerability issue**